Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Add Your tagsClose

-This script will convert the expressions in your projects so that they are compatible with After Effects running in any language.
+Automatically converts the expressions in your projects so that they are compatible with After Effects running in any language.
 If you are an After Effects template author or create projects for international clients you've certainly ran into the situation where your expressions break on your client's machine.
 This is where ExpressionUniversalizer will come to the rescue!
-Just run the script on your projects before you post or send them and they will be guaranteed to work!
+Just run it with one click on your projects before you post or send them and they will be guaranteed to work!

-**IMPORTANT** You need to run the Universalizer in the same language as the expressions are written.
+**IMPORTANT** The only consideration is that you need to run the Universalizer in the same language as the expressions are written.
 If your expressions are written in German then you need to have After Effects running in German when you run the Universalizer.
-Once the project has been translated or "universalized" it will be able to be opened in any language.
+Once the project has been translated or "universalized" it will be able to be opened in any language and the person using your project or template will not need Universalizer on their machine.

 It's very easy to use, simply choose whether you want to process the current comp or all the comps in your project and click on the Universalize Expressions button.
 That's it.
 There is an option to create a log file in case you want a detailed record of what is being converted or if you run into any trouble.